 The Bush Nationals were formed in 1985 as a society for young ex-servicemen who had stepped forward when their country called in the dangerous post-War period that became know as ‘The Cold War’.

-Frank Farmer - Captain
+Philip Cobden - Captain

 Bob Manchee - President